 For information on the San Dieguito Lagoon River Park, see: http://www.sdrp.org/wordpress/This website contains links to trails, events, monthly bird survey counts, and more!

-Join the BVAS birders for our basic birding workshop and bird count at Buena Vista Lagoon.
+Join the BVAS birders for our newly revamped basic birding workshop and bird count at Buena Vista Lagoon.
 No experience necessary.
-We meet at the Nature Center at 9:00 AM. and then caravan around the lagoon to a series of selected stops for some friendly, informal, no-pressure birding.
+We meet at the Nature Center at 9:00 AM. and then take a walk up Coast Hwy, traverse on to the beach, and loop back to the Nature Center.
+We stop at various locations to observe the micro-niche habitats containing various birds species, and connect with the larger watershed.

 For monthly bird lists from the BVAS monthly bird counts, please see BVAS Monthly Bird Count Lists.